sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

 There are two ways to use Cody:

 - As an individual dev, using Cody with sourcegraph.com.
-Follow the instructions here.
-Note that users might want to try Cody using sourcegraph.com on private com, which is possible as long as they agree to our [terms]()
+Follow the instructions [here](https://docs.sourcegraph.com/cody#cody-on-sourcegraph-com).
+Note that users might want to try Cody using sourcegraph.com on private com, which is possible as long as they agree to our [terms](https://about.sourcegraph.com/terms/cody-notice).
 - As a Sourcegraph Enterprise user, connect Cody to your Sourcegraph Enterprise instance.
-Instructions are here.
+Instructions are [here](https://docs.sourcegraph.com/cody#cody-on-your-self-hosted-sourcegraph-enterprise-instance).

 > Note: There used to be two distinct VS Code extensions (Cody community and Cody enterprise) but they were merged into a single one.